bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/week-4/w4-notes/Tuesday/Objectives.md

 # **Objectives**

-**1. Given HTML that includes `<div id=”catch-me-if-you-can”>HI!</div>`, write a JavaScript statement that stores a reference to the HTMLDivElement with the id “catch-me-if-you-can” in a variable named “divOfInterest”.**
+**1. Given HTML that includes `<div id="catch-me-if-you-can">HI!</div>`, write a JavaScript statement that stores a reference to the HTMLDivElement with the id "catch-me-if-you-can" in a variable named "divOfInterest".**

 ```js
 const divOfInterest = document.getElementByID("catch-me-if-you-can");
 ```

-**2. Given HTML that includes seven SPAN elements each with the class “cloudy”, write a JavaScript statement that stores a reference to a NodeList filled with references to the seven HTMLSpanElements in a variable named “cloudySpans”.**
+**2. Given HTML that includes seven SPAN elements each with the class "cloudy", write a JavaScript statement that stores a reference to a NodeList filled with references to the seven HTMLSpanElements in a variable named "cloudySpans".**

 ```js
 const cloudySpans = document.querySelectorAll("span.cloudy");